• Skip to primary navigation

 • Mac

-In general, users have reported seeing “Your Screen is Being Observed” message appearing on the Lock Screen of the Mac and also after they are logged-in to their user account.
+In general, users have reported coming across “Your Screen is Being Observed” message in the following ways.

-2. After Logging-in: Mysterious overlapping square icons appear at top-right corner of the screen.
+• After Logging-in: Overlapping square icons appear at top-right corner of the screen.
 When this icon is clicked, it reveals “Your Screen is being observed” message.

 Advertisement